philipjscott/simple-thumbnail/README.md

 Type: `String`

-The file path of the generated thumbnail, assumes directories exists.
+The file path of the generated thumbnail, assumes directories exist.

 #### size